What is tenants insurance and do renters need it?

 How much cover will I need?

-To estimate how much coverage you’ll need on your tenants contents insurance policy, you should try to estimate the total value of your belongings and what it would cost to replace them.
-Try to be accurate with your valuations, as if you over-estimate you’ll end up paying too much for an amount of coverage you don’t require - but under-estimating can lead to you not having enough insurance in place.
+To estimate how much cover you’ll need on your tenants contents insurance policy, you should try to estimate the total value of your belongings and what it would cost to replace them.
+Try to be accurate with your valuations, as if you over-estimate you’ll end up paying too much for an amount of cover you don’t require - but under-estimating can lead to you not having enough insurance in place.

 It’s also worth noting that some policies might have a maximum claim limit, so the most your insurer would pay out for one of your belongings is set at a certain amount – for example, around £5,000 – even if it was worth more.
+If you have a lot of expensive items you can get specialist high-value home contents insurance.

-The average cost of renters insurance will depend on a few crucial factors, including where you live and the amount of cover you want to take out.
 Some areas see higher crime rates and are therefore at greater risk of theft or vandalism, while other areas may be at a higher risk of flooding due to their proximity to bodies of water.
 The higher the risk of making a claim is associated with your property, the more likely you’ll need to pay for cover.

 If you’ve got lots of items that need to be covered, especially high-value items, then the total amount of protection you’ll need with your policy will be higher.
 As such, this can also mean your premiums are more expensive than those that need less cover.